JunoLab/uber-juno/setup.md

 If you have any issues with this setup, please do report it here or at [Juno Discuss](http://discuss.junolab.org).
 We'll do our best to help you get going.

-The development version of Julia (v0.5) isn't officially supported via these instructions.
-If you know what you're doing you can get it working by following [these instructions](https://github.com/JunoLab/atom-julia-client/tree/master/docs).

 [Let us know](http://discuss.junolab.org) if you have any other issues or questions.